xidoo123/mit6.828/README.md

 # mit6.828

-gogogo!
+Looking for answers all the time makes one miss the most intersting part, but having an answer for reference definitely make life easier.

 ## lab1

 In this lab, grader will check two functions

-* octive part of printf implementation
+* octal part of printf implementation

 * backtrace implementation